bekk/bekk-christmas/post/kotlin/wip-some-fancy-title-with-the-word-reified-in-it.md

 Here we're observing how type erasure and [bounded/unbounded type substitution](https://docs.oracle.com/javase/tutorial/java/generics/erasure.html) have been applied by the compiler.
 Our `simpleGenericFunctionWithoutBound`-function has had its generic type parameter replaced by `Object`.
 Similarly in `simpleGenericFunctionWithBound` it has been replaced by `ExtendableClass`, which we defined as the upper limit for our generic type parameter.

-As a result of this substitution, there is no way for us to derive any information at runtime about the concrete type of the supplied argument when these functions are being invoked.
-Put in another way, generic function type parameters are defined as *non-reifiable*.
+As a result of this substitution, there is no way for the JVM runtime to derive any information about the concrete type of the supplied argument when these functions are being invoked.
+Put in another way, generic function type parameters are by-default defined as *non-reifiable*.

 \* *The IntelliJ IDE comes with a handy tool for inspecting kotlin bytecode and its decompiled Java counterpart.
 This can be found under "Tools > Kotlin > Show Kotlin Bytecode".*